Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 35 | Nutrition Density | A metric indicating the nutrient richness of the food per calorie.

 ### Explore
-According to data exploration, the dataset has 2395 rows and 35 columns.
-It consist an object data (columns "food") and numerical data (int64 for column "Caloric Value" and float64 for other columns).
-There is no missing value and duplicated data.
-All value of column "food" are unique.
+According to data exploration, there are some basic information such as:
+* The dataset has 2395 rows and 35 columns.
+* It consist an object data (columns "food") and numerical data (int64 for column "Caloric Value" and float64 for other columns).
+* There is no missing value and duplicated data.
+* All values of column "food" are unique.

 ## __Data Preparation__